From Fold to Function: Simulation-Driven Design of Origami Mechanisms

 \section{Related Work}

 Recent advances in computationally efficient origami simulations focus on geometric and kinematic modeling of fold patterns, emphasizing mathematical tractability and visualization of crease patterns.
-For example, Demaine et al. established rigorous geometric models for understanding foldability and motion in origami-based systems ~\cite{demaine2007geometric}, while interactive tools like Origamizer~\cite{tachi2009origamizing, tachi2009simulation}, Rigid Folding Simulator~\cite{Tachi_RigidOrigami} and Freeform Origami ~\cite{Tachi_FreeformOrigami} enabled users to visualize folding trajectories that satisfy loop-closure constraints and fit any triangulated 3D surface using origami creases.
+For example, Demaine et al. established rigorous geometric models for understanding foldability and motion in origami-based systems ~\cite{demaine2007geometric}, while interactive tools like Origamizer~\cite{tachi2009origamizing,tachi2009simulation}, Rigid Folding Simulator~\cite{Tachi_RigidOrigami} and Freeform Origami ~\cite{Tachi_FreeformOrigami} enabled users to visualize folding trajectories that satisfy loop-closure constraints and fit any triangulated 3D surface using origami creases.
 These tools allow for rapid design exploration and visualization of the origami mechanism, yet they are limited to quasi-static or kinematic folding and do not capture dynamic behaviors or actuation effects.

 Methods have also been developed to incorporate mechanics and multiphysics-based modeling to simulate deformation, actuation, and nonlinear material responses.
-Ghassaei et al.~\cite{ghassaei2018fast} introduced a GPU-accelerated origami simulator that allows real-time interaction on a web-browser and visualization of material strain, while Sung et al.~\cite{sung2015computational} developed a computational design tool that enables automated creation of compliant mechanisms from origami patterns.
+Ghassaei et al.~\cite{ghassaei2018fast} introduced a GPU-accelerated origami simulator that allows real time interaction on a web browser and visualization of material strain, while Sung et al.~\cite{sung2015computational} developed a computational design tool that enables automated creation of compliant mechanisms from origami patterns.
 Multiphysics simulators have also been developed to couple thermal, magnetic, or fluidic actuation to folding behavior~\cite{origami_sim_review}.
-These advances bridge the gap between geometric models and real-world physical interactions.
-Building on this progress, our framework aims to introduce a physics-based origami simulation environment using MuJoCo, a high fidelity physics simulator, which enables dynamic, contact-rich modeling of origami mechanisms interacting with rigid bodies, actuators, and sensors within a unified system \cite{mujoco}.
+While prior work has started to bridge the gap between geometric modeling and physical behavior, integrating origami mechanisms into general purpose robotic simulation environments remains an open challenge.
+Building on these efforts, we present a physics based origami simulation framework implemented in MuJoCo, a high fidelity, general purpose physics engine~\cite{mujoco}.
+Our approach enables dynamic simulation of origami mechanisms interacting with rigid bodies, actuators, and sensors within a unified system.